Humanity’s shared history, obscured by Geology’s great error

 Noah’s craft is reported to have landed on Ararat, so candidate locations are post-Flood landforms either in or surrounding the Med.
 Ararat might have been the name of a pre-flood mountain that was sufficiently tall as to become a post-Flood Mediterranean island, like Sicily.
 Certainly, Noah’s Ararat is not a mountain in Turkey.

-The pair encounters the serpent, Satan, which happens to be among the many names by which the IO was known (among other names are Phaeton and Set).
-As detailed in my paper, the 2500 km (1500 mile) diameter IO was not a comet but rather the source object from which comets fragment.
-So, imagine its immense tail as it approached Earth – it would have been brightly illuminated, incredibly long and, well, serpentine.
-Thus, the snake is an allegory for the IO, and its effects were so planet-altering that humans found themselves ill-adapted: in the new, post-Flood ecosystem, we must work, toil, compete, cooperate, and acquire and transform resources – all to create survivable habitats.
+At roughly 2500 km in diameter, the Flood-delivering celestial object was not a comet but rather the source object from which comets fragment.
+As it approached Earth impact, its immense tail would have been brightly illuminated, incredibly long, and serpentine.
+Thus, the snake, Satan, is associated with banishment from those pre-Flood domains for which we were properly adapted, generalized as Eden.
+Post-impact effects were so planet-altering that ill-adapted humans must work, toil, compete, cooperate, and acquire and transform resources to create survivable habitats.
 That is, Satan, the celestial IO, cast us out of Eden and caused an immediate change to our nature.

 Although we will never know exactly what it was like in abyssal, pre-Flood Earth, our physical attributes lend some insight.
 Certainly, it was much warmer, which, as already stated, accounts for our furless appearance.
 (Our simian relatives evolved in ecosystems that were more than two miles above ours, which made them much cooler, thereby accounting for their fur.)
 We need fresh water, so we lived close to its sources; it is nearly certain that diverse cultures or clans shared a common fresh water source, e.g. the Ganges.
 The structure of our feet might indicate that we traversed sandy or soft domains.
 We walk upright, which implies that our ecosystems were lightly forested – being upright allowed us to see further.
 The atmosphere was thicker above our abyssal landscapes, and this caused the attenuation of UV and higher frequency sun light, especially in locations further from the tropics.
 This would account for reports that humans only recently began to see the color blue, as well as regionally dependent skin pigment variations and hair color diversity.